yytdfc/CB/README.md

 ## Example

 For example, you could use the Bedrock LLM to refine the prompt input and get a better result.
 Here is an example of doing prompt translation and refinement, and the invoke the image generation model (eg. SDXL, TitanImage) provided by Bedrock.
-The result is much better after preprocessing of prompt compared to the original SDXL model (bottom output), which doesn't have the capability of understanding Chinese.
+The result is much better after preprocessing of prompt compared to the original SDXL model (the bottom output), which doesn't have the capability of understanding Chinese.
 Workflow examples are in `./workflows`.
 ![](./assets/example.webp)